How to Absentee Vote in Rosemount

 What to Expect

 Arrive at City Hall during one of the above-designated times.
-The election official will provide you with absentee ballot materials to complete, or you may download and bring your form pre-filled.
+The election official will provide you with absentee ballot materials to complete, or you may complete an application online and have a ballot mailed to you.
 If you are not already registered to vote at your current address, you will need to fill out a voter registration application and show proof of residence.
 If you have moved since the last time you voted or if you have not voted in the last four years, you will need to re-register.
+If you prefer to vote at City Hall, please complete the absentee application prior to arrival.

 New legislation in 2016 allows voters to deposit their ballot into a ballot counter for the seven days preceding Election Day.
 You may now choose to either deposit your ballot in the ballot counter or submit via the usual absentee ballot envelope during that time.